Collaborative Award for Teaching Excellence (CATE) scheme

 We particularly welcomed expressions of interest from groups which include individuals who have been previously under-represented in the CATEs, including: ethnic minority BAME groups; the wide range of staff that support learning; and part-time, fractional, sessional or hourly paid staff.

 The one successful team nominee will be provided with support and mentoring to develop their application.
-The deadline for submitting finished applications is March 2025, with results announced August 2025.
+Successful team nominees are advised that the drafting processes may take approximately 5 days.
+Teams are advised to discuss the scheme with their manager before submitting an Expression of Interest.
+The deadline for submitting finished applications is March 2026, with results announced August 2026.

 Criteria: